Three Rates and a Lie: Another Twist in Economic Control in Cuba

 With a rate of 1x24, GAESA companies —which import consumer goods and operate in dollars— will be able to access cheap foreign currency for their operations, while the rest of the economy will have to do so at higher prices or directly in the informal market.

-"The economist denounced, 'They want to grant special conditions to certain segments (GAESA among them) to operate with an unsustainable rate, while the rest of the actors bear the burden of the crisis.'"
+"They want to provide special conditions to certain segments (GAESA among them) to operate with an unsustainable rate, while the rest of the players bear the burden of the crisis,” denounced the economist.

 A "floating" rate that doesn't float

-The BCC promises that the new "floating" rate will be updated daily and will reflect the actual market conditions.
-However, in Cuba, there is no free foreign exchange market: the State controls all banks, CADECAs, and exchange points.
+The BCC promises that the new "floating" rate will be updated daily and will reflect the real conditions of the market.
+However, there is no free currency market in Cuba: the state controls all banks, CADECAs, and exchange points.

-In that context, talking about "floating" is an administrative fiction.
-"The minister of the BCC wants to tell the market at what rate it should operate.
-That's not how the economy works," De Miranda explained.
+In this context, talking about "floating" is an administrative fiction.
+"The minister of the BCC intends to tell the market at what rate it should operate.
+That’s not how the economy works," De Miranda explained.
 "A floating rate only exists if there is real supply and demand; in Cuba, what exists is an imposed rate."

 The economist recalled that in normal countries, exchange rates vary slightly between banks or money exchange desks, and the central bank then publishes a representative market rate.

-In Cuba, it happens the other way around: first, the political figure is imposed, and then the market is required to adapt to it.
+In Cuba, it happens the other way around: first, the political figure is imposed, and then the market is expected to adapt to it.

 The economic lie

-The Cuban regime justifies this system with a paternalistic discourse: “Avoid abrupt devaluations to protect the population.”
+The Cuban regime justifies this system with a paternalistic discourse: “Avoid sudden devaluations to protect the population.”

 Meanwhile, domestic prices will continue to be referenced to the informal market, where the dollar reaches 440 CUP.

-The gap between official fiction and the reality of people's finances will widen, along with the distrust in the Cuban peso and the impoverishment of the majority.
+The gap between official fiction and the reality of people's wallets will grow, along with distrust in the Cuban peso and the impoverishment of the majority.

 The measure, instead of correcting distortions, institutionalizes them.
-The State seeks to compete with the black market, but without offering real rates or sufficient foreign currency.
+The state intends to compete with the black market, but without offering real rates or sufficient currency.

-What is theoretically aimed at "stabilizing" will, in practice, only fuel informality, corruption, and discredit the financial system.
+What is theoretically intended to "stabilize" will, in practice, only fuel informality, corruption, and the discrediting of the financial system.

 Conclusion: A market for power, not for the people

-Behind the technical language and graphs of the Central Bank lies an old authoritarian recipe: to control the flow of dollars to sustain the state, not to revive the economy.
+Behind the technical language and charts of the Central Bank lies an old authoritarian recipe: controlling the flow of dollars to sustain the State, not to revive the economy.

-The people, small business owners, and workers will continue to be excluded from real access to foreign currency and condemned to survive in a segmented economy, with unrealistic prices and worthless wages in pesos.
+The people, small business owners, and workers will remain excluded from real access to foreign currency and condemned to survive in a segmented economy, with unreal prices and worthless salaries in pesos.

 Three rates, three privileges, one single lie: that the Cuban exchange system is based on economic criteria.